What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

 “Encouragement can provide people with strength to look ahead, move forward, and reach for the next goal.
 The whole emotional tone of a tough situation can be transformed through encouragement.
 Somehow things seem a little brighter.”

-I think most of us understand the importance of encouragement, but we struggle sometimes to show encouragement.
+Most of us understand the importance of encouragement, but we struggle sometimes to show encouragement.

 Jesus came to heal the brokenhearted and fill us with a new identity that brings confidence.
-He came to complete us and to turn our mourning into joy and our tears into laughter.
-There is a hole that only He can fill.
+He came to free us, complete us and to turn our mourning into joy and tears into laughter.

-When we are filled with the knowledge that we are His beloved, it frees us to extend love to others.
-We become more childlike in openly expressing our positive feedback to those around us.
+When filled with the knowledge that we are His beloved, it frees us to extend love to others.

 “The Lord is close to the brokenhearted; He rescues those whose spirits are crushed.
 The righteous person faces many troubles, but the Lord comes to the rescue each time.”